MAINE WEDDING PHOTOGRAPHERS | MAINE WEDDING PHOTOGRAPHY

 - Find out what your photographer’s options are for maintaining a permanent set of files from your wedding in case the set you are provided ever become lost, stolen, or destroyed by peril.

-- Ensure that there are no other hidden fees that will come about later.
+- Check that there are no other hidden fees that will come about later.

 - Ensure that travel is either listed with an amount or included.

-- Ensure you understand any conditions listed such as if you are going to provide meals, a hotel room, or other items for the photographer and what expectations are attached to that.
+- Make sure you understand any conditions listed, such as if you’re going to provide meals, a hotel room, or other items for the photographer and what expectations are attached to that.